1998 Acura Integra -- Structure

 To enhance corrosion protection, virtually every panel of the Integra is constructed of double-sided galvanized steel.
 The only significant panel that does not use galvanized steel is the roof.
 After assembly, the body in white is treated to an electro-deposition process that bonds a rust-inhibiting primer coating to the metal.
 Electro-deposition draws this coating into minute crevices, helping to ensure a barrier against rust-producing moisture.
 A moisture-resistant wax is also injected into hidden body cavities, to help prevent corrosion that might otherwise form from condensation.

 Rigidity clearly has an impact on a number of critical areas.
-The suspension, for instance, no matter how finely calibrated or advanced in design, will not perform properly if the body flexes and bends under loading.
+Any suspension, for instance, no matter how finely calibrated or advanced in design, will fail to perform properly if the body flexes and bends under loading.
 Rigidity also contributes significantly to crash protection and reduction of vibration and exterior noise, and to the build quality perceived in areas like the small gaps between panels and openings.

-The choice of using polypropylene for the front and rear bumper material was made based on its properties of resilience to minor damage and because at the end of the vehicle's service life, the bumper can be recycled.
+The choice of polypropylene for front and rear bumper material was made based on its properties of resilience to minor damage and because of the material's inherent recyclability.
 Due to the unique formulation of pigments and medium, the painted bumper resists the fading that was commonly associated with synthetic plastic bumpers.
 The front and rear bumpers of the Integra resist damage up to a 5-mph collision.

 One of the design priorities of the body was to provide the driver with as much visibility as possible.
 As a result of extensive engineering, which was able to create thin but strong pillars, and a compact engine, which contributes to a low cowl, the Sports Coupe offers 298.9 degrees of visibility while the Sports Sedan offers 306.3 degrees of visibility.